KrekoG/vanillaplus/README.md

 ### Where can I see the list of the changes?

-There are no comprehensive list of changes, partially due to the spirit of the server.
+There is no comprehensive list of all the changes, partially due to the spirit of the server.
 Having such a list would remove the sense of discovery and experimentation that was not seen in ages in the vanilla community.

 It's also a lot of work...
 Just ask the others in the discord if you are curious of something, or try it out yourself.

+#### Racials

+All that didn't stop Rafale from making [this](https://docs.google.com/spreadsheets/d/1saPBmoyzwzV1NItwBV73F51GL8DxmDSL9a1YAbetr3Q/) list of racial changes though.

 ### XP rates